 In general, imposing limits distorts incentives and increases the use of black money in elections.
 In addition, it leads to candidates paying for “news” (expenditure on “news” is not be included in accounts to the Election Commission), in lieu of advertisement.
 The hypocrisy involved in this rule has not only adversely affected freedom of speech, but corrupted the entire political and bureaucratic system, and now the media.

 Limits will always be flouted by the corrupt, giving them an unfair advantage over honest people.
 In any event, it is inappropriate for a limit to not exist for political parties but to exist for candidates.
 This violates Article 14.

-We will review the need for any limit, and consider how accountability and disclosure can be made much stronger, instead.
+We will hold a public review regarding the need for any limit and consider how accountability and disclosure can be made stronger.
+The rights of citizenship include the free speech right to devote one’s resources to whatever cause or candidate one supports.
+We oppose, in principle, any restrictions or conditions that would discourage Americans from exercising their constitutional right to enter the political fray or limit their commitment to their ideals.

 Dereservation of election symbols to parties